-An advantage of a BIM methodology is that you can't cheat your design.
+An advantage of a BIM methodology is that you can't cheat the documentation of your design.
 Because the elements have properties based on real-life constraints, you'll find it difficult to fake elements within the design.
 When you get stuck trying to resolve a roof condition, it's most likely that you have a complex roof to solve.
 You can't just fake the elevations and call it a day.
-Of course, in CAD-based systems, fakery has always been possible and has no doubt led to some messy Construction Administration work.
+Of course, in CAD-based systems, faking annotations has always been possible and has no doubt led to some messy construction administration work.
 As you move into the BIM world, be prepared to take on some early design challenges.